evoll/awg-easy/docs/content/examples/tutorials/podman-nft.md

 title: Podman + nftables
 ---

-This guide will show you how to run `wg-easy` with rootful Podman and nftables.
+This guide will show you how to run `awg-easy` with rootful Podman and nftables.

 ## Requirements